Chōfu Station (Tokyo): Station layout

-This station has two underground island platforms: one in the second basement (Platforms 1 and 2) and one in the third basement (Platforms 3 and 4).
+The station has two underground island platforms: one in the second basement (Platforms 1 and 2) and one in the third basement (Platforms 3 and 4).
 Ticket windows and gates are in the first basement.

 Platforms

 History

 The station opened on April 15, 1913 when Keiō Electric Railway opened its first section between Sasazuka and Chōfu as an Interurban.

 Recent development

 Until 2012, Chofu Station was on the ground level and had busy grade crossings at either end for road traffic, while trains arriving from the Keio Sagamihara Line blocked both lines of the Keio Line as they enter the station.
-Keio Corporation resolved both these issues by grade separation of railway lines around the station area.
+Keio Corporation resolved both these issues by grade separating the railway lines around the station area.
 Underground tracks opened on August 19, 2012.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 130,065 passengers daily.

 The passenger figures (boarding passengers only) for previous years are as shown below.